Monday, March 05, 2012

 Memories that stand out to me, all these years later, are her first day of school.
 She was very excited, and came home a little disappointed.
 She had expected to learn to read immediately, I discovered.

-There was the day I came out of the church building during Vacation Bible School to see my pretty little five-year old, dressed in a ruffled yellow dress with yellow yarn bows in her hair, draped with a boa constrictor....thanks to the visiting scientist.
+There was the day I came out of the church building during Vacation Bible School to see my pretty little five-year old, dressed in a ruffled yellow dress with yellow yarn bows in her hair, draped with a boa constrictor--thanks to a visiting scientist.
 Yow!
-(Many years later she had her own boa, which she sneaked into the dorm.
+(Many years later she had her own boa, which she sneaked into the college dorm.
 Ugh.)

-She was a born 'evangelist" and told all her friends that God loved them.
-She loved the outdoors, books and animals and music and dancing to her grandfather's "swing" music, much to his amusement.
+She was a born evangelist and told all her friends that God loved them.
+She loved the outdoors, books, animals, music and dancing to her grandfather's "swing" music, much to his amusement.

-She had an alarming way of getting into trouble without ever intending to, because she trusted everyone and loved life.
-She scared me many times.
+Kris had an alarming way of getting into trouble without ever intending to, because she trusted everyone and loved life.
+She frightened me many times.
 Sometimes she still does.
 We bought her a poster of a puppy with his head stuck in a knothole and the words "Just about everything is easier to get into than it is to get out of."
 I don't think it helped.
-She was always ready for an adventure and to try something new.
-Always trying to jump higher, run faster, see what was around the next corner.
+She was always ready for an adventure and to try something new, always trying to jump higher, run faster, see what was around the next corner.

-There were sports, at which she was determined to be just as good as the boys (and she was the best player on the 6th grade football team), choir concerts, occasional plays, high school basketball, a badly damaged knee and the sadness of sitting with her in the hospital after a painful surgery and wishing I could help.
+There were sports, at which she was determined to be just as good as the boys (and she was the best player on the 6th grade football team), choir concerts, occasional plays, high school basketball, a badly damaged knee and the sadness of sitting with her in the hospital after a painful surgery.

-There were difficult times in high school, some unhealthy relationships that caused her dad and me a lot of anxiety.
-A few very long nights, many prayers and not a few tears as she struggled to overcome some very traumatic experiences.
+There were difficult times in high school, and there were some unhealthy relationships that caused her dad and me a great deal of anxiety, a few very long nights, many prayers and not a few tears as she struggled to overcome some very traumatic experiences.
 Even then, our Kris had a faith that, while sometimes dimmed, never left her.